isgaroth-pl/TPPMovementProject/README.md

 # TPPMovementProject
-Coding adn testing couple of different TPP controllers for Unity
+Coding and testing couple of different TPP controllers for Unity